Infineon/mtb-example-mcuboot-basic/README.md

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.cypress.com/MTBEclipseIDEUserGuide).
+For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

 **Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
 This means that some code executes twice – once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
-See [KBA231071](https://community.cypress.com/docs/DOC-21143) to learn about this and for the workaround.
+See [KBA231071](https://community.infineon.com/docs/DOC-21143) to learn about this and for the workaround.

 ## Design and implementation

 ### Overview

-As explained at the beginning of this document, this example bundles two applications - bootloader app and blinky app.
+As explained at the beginning of this document, this example bundles two applications - the bootloader app and the blinky app.
 The blinky app is directly programmed into the flash (internal or external depending on the build parameters) to quickly evaluate the MCUboot operation.

 In a real scenario, an application that can download the upgrade image over a wired or wireless communication interface will write the image into the secondary slot.
-For example, [mtb-example-anycloud-ota-mqtt](https://github.com/Infineon/mtb-example-anycloud-ota-mqtt) is implemented using the [anycloud-ota](https://github.com/Infineon/anycloud-ota) middleware.
+For example, [mtb-example-ota-mqtt](https://github.com/Infineon/mtb-example-ota-mqtt) is implemented using the [ota](https://github.com/Infineon/ota-update) middleware.

 The MCUboot repo in [GitHub](https://github.com/mcu-tools/mcuboot/tree/v1.8.1-cypress/boot/cypress) also includes two apps - MCUbootApp and BlinkyApp - for PSoC&trade; 62 MCU devices.
-The functionality of this code example is exactly the same as those apps.
+The functionality of this code example is the same as those apps.
 In this example, the bootloader app reuses a lot of source files (see *bootloader_cm0p/app.mk* for the exact list of files) from MCUbootApp.

 This code example uses ModusToolbox&trade; software resources such as BSPs and PSoC&trade; 6 MCU to provide a rich development experience that aligns well with other code examples based on ModusToolbox&trade; software. **Figure 5** shows the execution flow of the bootloader app.